melikaafrakhteh/learning/Coroutine.md

 21:56:47.263 [DefaultDispatcher-worker-1 @coroutine#2] INFO CoroutinesPlayground - Ending the morning routine
 ```

-### runBlocking
-It is used to run tasks by blocking whichever thread it’s called on until the block completes.

 ## Cancellation
 Kotlin allows us to cancel the execution of coroutines; The Job type provides a cancel function that cancels the execution of the coroutine.
 However, the cancellation is not immediate and happens only when the coroutine reaches a suspending point.